-"You Don't Have to Live Here" Why Housing Messages Are Backfiring and 10 Things We Can Do About It Enterprise Community Partners and the Frameworks Institute released You Don't Have to Live Here in 2016, which focused on the potential for well-intentioned messaging to actually backfire due to preconceptions or misperceptions about the motivations of various audiences.
-Part of the explanation for this backfire effect is "confirmation bias" - the tendency to accept arguments that confirm our views.
-But message backfires are also related to the way our brains are wired Executive Summary Key Findings Messaging Toolkit LITERATURE REVIEW Partner and Expert Interviews to process information.
+"You Don't Have to Live Here" Why Housing Messages Are Backfiring and 10 Things We Can Do About It to process information.
 Research shows how "people will resist abandoning a false belief unless they have a compelling alternative explanation" or frame from which to think about new information (Ignatius, 2016).
 With piles of data but no alternative frame through which to present them, advocates may be seeing renewed interest in supporting affordable homes from local legislators but are facing an increasingly unsympathetic public.